lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

    This will start the LOCKSS 2.x stack (now configured for normal operation).

+5. ..
+COMMENT FIXME This should probably be in the manual's Ports appendix.

-5. Ports used in LOCKSS 2.x are largely different than in LOCKSS 1.x, so you need to update institutional and local firewall rules (and direct users of the system to the new ports).
+   Ports used in LOCKSS 2.x are largely different than in LOCKSS 1.x, so you need to update institutional and local firewall rules (and direct users of the system to the new ports).
 The full list of ports used in LOCKSS 2.x can be found in :external+lockss-manual:ref:`Network Ports` in the |MANUAL|, but here are the highlights:

    .. list-table::
       :header-rows: 1